Oriyans-sunset/Img-Editor/README.md

 - git clone the repo, and open it in code editor of choice
 - run 'pip install -r requirements.txt' to install dependencies
 - run 'python3 run.py'

-Link to the website can be found here: http://oriyans24.pythonanywhere.com/